Divi Tips 71

 Creating a Bloom popup - step 1

-Once you have installed the Bloom plugin, you can start creating your first optin form.
+Once you have installed the Bloom plugin, you can start to create your first doptin form.

-To do this, go to the Bloom > Optin Form tab and click on "New Optin.
+For this, go to the tab Bloom > Optin Form then click "New Optin".

 Creating a Bloom popup - step 2

-The next step will allow you to connect the Bloom opt-in form to your "provider", i.e. your "newsletter sending solution" (MailChimp, Sendinblue, MailPoet etc.).
+The next step will allow you to connect the Bloom optin form to your Provider, i.e. your « newsletter mailing solution » (MailChimp, Sendinblue, MailPoet etc...).

-This step is mandatory to validate your form.
+This step is required to validate your form.

-It is thanks to this connection that you will be able to retrieve the email addresses of your visitors in order to store them in your email marketing lists.
+It is thanks to this connection that you will be able to retrieve your visitors' email addresses in order to store them in your email marketing lists.

 Creating a Bloom popup - step 3

-At this stage, Bloom offers you to choose a design "template" for your popup.
+At this stage, Bloom proposes to choose a design template for your popup.

-Although there are many choices, these popups all look the same...
-That's precisely why I'm offering you this tutorial, by the way...
+Although there are many choices, these popups all look alike...
+That's exactly why I'm offering you this tutorial, by the way...

-For all the customisation examples that follow, choose the first template (top left).
+For all examples of customizations that follow, choose the first template (top left).

 Creating a Bloom popup - step 4

-Step 4 allows you to set up the "design" tab.
-Here you will find several parameters that can vary according to your needs and the purpose of the customisation:
+Step 4 allows you to set the "design" tab.
+Here you will find several parameters that may vary according to your needs and the purpose of customization:

-1. Enter the 'catchy' title of your optin.
+1. Enter the "catching" title of your optin.

-2. Upload your image if you need to (this will not be the case for all the customisation suggestions below).
+2. Upload your image if necessary (this will not be the case with all the suggested customization suggestions below).

-4. Set up the display of the form fields (colours, layout etc.).
+4. Set the display of the form fields (colors, layout etc.).

 3.5 - Step 5: Other settings